yetessam/orange-heart-image-addressing/docs/design_doc.md

 ### Overall Structure
 - Home
 - Orange Heart
-- Gallery Page
+- Gallery
+  - bulma cards that can open up into its own modal dialog
+- Discover
-  - 1 to n subpages
+  - subpages
-- Captain's Log
+- About

 ### Website Content Diagram
 - **Home**